-The 1D option is only available when using the z-coordinate with full step.
-Indeed in all the other types of vertical coordinate, the depth is a 3D function of (i,j,k) and therefore, introducing depth-dependent mixing coefficients will require 3D arrays, i.e. key_ldftra_c3d and key_ldftra_c3d.
-In the 1D option, a hyperbolic variation of the lateral mixing coefficient is introduced in which the surface value is aht0 (ahm0), the bottom value is 1/4 of the surface value, and the transition takes place around z=300 m with a width of 300 m (i.e. both the depth and the width of the inflection point are set to 300 m).
-This profile is hard coded in file $ldftra_c1d.h90$, but can be easily modified by users.
+The 1D option is only available in z-coordinate with full step.
+Indeed in all the other type of vertical coordinate, the depth is a 3D function of (i,j,j) and therefore, introducing depth-dependant mixing coefficients will requires 3D arrays, i.e. key_ldftra_c3d and key_ldftra_c3d.
+In the 1D option, a hyperbolic variation of the lateral mixing coefficient is introduced in which the surface value is aht0 (ahm0), the bottom value is 1/4 of the surface value, and the transition is round z=300 m with a width of 300 m (i.e. both the depth and the width of the inflection point are set to 300 m).
+This profile is hard coded in ldftra_c1d.h90 file, but can be easily modified by users.